Combing for Credentials: Active Pattern Extraction from Smart Reply: Introduction

 \item We explore two mitigation strategies, \emph{early stopping} and \emph{differential privacy}.
-Our results show that while early stopping doesn't fully mitigate the privacy risk, differential privacy is able to defend against our pattern extraction attacks (see \autoref{sec:defense}). \end{itemize}
+Our results show that while early stopping doesn't fully mitigate the privacy risk, differential privacy seems to defend against our pattern extraction attacks (see \autoref{sec:defense}). \end{itemize}